 Abrams Falls

-The Abrams Falls Trail is five miles long, but there’s an optional short, one mile add on to a historic.
-We chose the extra mile add on to visit a historic cabin.
+The Abrams Falls Trail is five miles long, but there’s an optional short, one mile add on to a historic cabin.
+We chose the extra mile add on to visit a historic cabin, but personally would have been ok if we had skipped it.
 I logged 6.4 miles and 750 feet of elevation on this hike, but it would have been only 5.2 miles had we not added on the cabin.
 The important thing to note is that this hike is mostly downhill to the falls, so you’ll find yourself climbing up at the end.

 Cataract Falls

 This short trail can be found right behind the Sugarland Falls Visitor Center.
 It’s a pretty flat trail and can be accomplished in about a mile.
 But because it’s such an easy trail, and right next to the Visitor Center, crowds on this trail can get heavy.
-While the trail was busy, I think my experience at Laurel Falls was worse.
+While the trail was busy, I think my experience at Laurel Falls (mentioned later) was worse.

 Cataract Falls at Great Smoky Mountains National Park